Database Settings

 备注

-For an introduction of internal data storage, please refer to Introduction of digiKam Databases section.
+For an introduction to internal data storage, please refer to the Database section of the Getting Started chapter.

-SQLite is a relational database management system, written in C programming library.
+SQLite is a relational database management system, written in the C programming library.
 SQLite is not directly comparable to client/server SQL database engines such as MySQL, Oracle or PostgreSQL.
-Rather, it is an embedded SQL database engine, i.e. it is embedded in an end program.
+Rather, it is an SQL database engine that is embedded in an end program.
 SQLite reads and writes directly to ordinary disk files.
-For device-local storage with low writer concurrency and less than a terabyte of content, SQLite is almost always a better solution.
+SQLite is almost always the best solution for device-local storage with low write-concurrency and less than a terabyte of content.
 SQLite is fast and reliable and it requires no configuration or maintenance.
 It keeps things simple.
 SQLite “just works”.

-By default, digiKam uses SQLite as its back-end for storing important metadata and thumbnails.
-Three SQLite files used for storing them are named respectively:
+By default, digiKam uses SQLite as its back-end for storing important metadata and thumbnails. digiKam stores information into four SQLite files:

 Database